 • The primary requirement is a thick basal vegetation layer that often occurs where there is poor drainage or poor soil and thick bedrock increases the level of moisture.
 However, I. ricinus maybe found in woodland even in drier areas such as East Anglia and in some East Anglian and South-Eastern coastal areas.

 • Activates in spring/early summer (March to May/June).
 In hotter areas of the UK tick activity can almost cease during summer, although larvae and nymphs may be active, and ticks remain active in cooler, damp locations.
 Some ticks become active in the cooler autumn (August to October).
-There is then very little activity in winter, though occasional ticks can be found on an animal.

 • Can be brought by wild animals to drop off in gardens and parks near its habitats so that ticks and tick-borne diseases have been observed even in suburban gardens.